graphql/graphql-scalars/scalars/new-scalar.md

-# Guide to contribute a new Scalar
+# Guide to contribute a new Custom Scalar specification

-In order to contribute a new Scalar, please open a new PR for each new Scalar.
+In order to contribute a new Custom Scalar specification, please open a new PR for each new Custom Scalar.

-Copy either "template.md" or "template-string.md" and modify it.
-The new file should be under "scalars/contributed/<your-name>/<scalar-name>.md"
+Use the "template-string.md" template for Custom Scalars based on the built-in String Scalar.

+Use the "template.md" template for all other Custom Scalars.

+Modify your selected template, and save it in the correct place "scalars/contributed/<github-user-name>/<scalar-name>.md".
+The directory location is important, as this will form part of the reference URL for your specification.